Process Behavior Charts: Separating Behavior from Specification

 Right now there is a long running debate on whether specification limits should be shown on Process Behavior Charts (control charts).

-A Process Behavior Chart in this context answers one question.
+A Process Behavior Chart answers one question.
 What is the process doing over time.
 It separates routine variation from signals that require action.

 Control limits serve a different role.
-They are derived from the process and act as action limits.
-They indicate when there is an economic benefit to investigate or intervene.
-When the process remains within these limits, the most effective economical action is to do nothing and our biggest failure is not understanding this.
+They are derived from the process and define action limits.
+They signal when investigation or intervention adds economic value.
+When the process remains within these limits, the correct action is to do nothing.
+The most common failure with decision makers is not recognizing this distinction.

 Problems begin when both specifications and control limits are shown without a defined purpose.
-The focus often shifts to only pass or fail.
-Decisions are driven by proximity to specification rather than signals in the data.
+Given that specifications are often wider than control limits, decision makers tend to default to specifications.
+They overlook the economic value of respecting control limits and rely on acceptance outcomes alone.
+The focus shifts to acceptance rather than process behaviour, and decisions are driven by proximity to specification rather than signals in the data.

 The question is not whether specifications should be shown.